perrygeo/pyimpute/README.md

-## Python module for geospatial prediction using supervised classification and regression.
+## Python module for geospatial prediction using scikit-learn and GDAL

+*Impute*: Estimating missing data by inference.

+The naming and core concept is based on the [yaImpute](http://cran.r-project.org/web/packages/yaImpute/index.html) R Package.

 ### Overview